orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 !["File Specifc Page, Edit File Icon Hightlight"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image19FileSpecificPageEditHighlight.PNG?raw=true)

-If this step was successful, you should see the editing page for your file, as discussed in the “Writing and Commiting a File” subsection.
+If this step was successful, you should see the editing page for your file, as discussed in the [“Writing and Commiting a File”](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/configuration/#writing-and-commiting-a-file) section.

 ---